jxjo/PlanformCreator2/README.md

 Mesh optimization can then be applied using the following parameters:

-* Minimum panel width – The number of y-panels per section is adjusted to achieve uniform panel width along the span
+* Minimum panel width - The number of y-panels per section is adjusted to achieve uniform panel width along the span
-* Minimum chord deviation to planform** – Additional wing sections are inserted automatically until the deviation of the section trapezoids from the original planform falls below the defined threshold
+* Maximum chord deviation to planform - Additional wing sections are inserted automatically until section trapezoid deviation from the original planform falls below the chosen threshold
-* Minimum chord at tip – The tip is trimmed to achieve a Reynolds number that produces meaningful Xfoil results
+* Minimum tip chord - The tip is trimmed to reach a Reynolds number that yields meaningful Xfoil results

 ![PC2](images/panelling_steps.png "Panelling steps")